 Relapse Prevention Exercises

-Therapists and counselors can recommend some meaningful relapse prevention exercises, ways for clients to protect their recovery long after they leave our facility.
+Therapists and counselors can recommend some meaningful relapse prevention strategies and exercises, ways for clients to protect their recovery long after they leave our facility.
 Learning healthy ways to combat stress and negativity can strengthen you as you maintain your recovery.

 For those whose concern is alcohol relapse, our relapse prevention plans will provide some solutions with mitigating daily struggles, stressors and temptations—ensuring a smooth return to everyday life.